jadecobra/python_tdd_exercises/DICTIONARIES.md

 - clear
 - copy
 - fromkeys
-- get - gets the `value` for a `key` and returns a default value/None if the key does not exist
+- get - gets the `value` for a `key` and returns a default value or `None` if the key does not exist
 - items
 - keys - returns the list of `keys` in a dictionary
 - pop